HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 Step 2: export data command refers to:

-mysqldump --no-defaults --all-databases --default-character-set=utf8mb4 --single-transaction --loose-set-gtid-purged=off --master-data=2 --events --routines --triggers --hex-blob --no-tablespaces --host=xxx --port=xxx --user=xxx -pxxx \> *file name* ;echo \$?
+mysqldump --no-defaults --all-databases --default-character-set=utf8mb4 --single-transaction --loose-set-gtid-purged=off --master-data=2 --events --routines --triggers --hex-blob --no-tablespaces --host=xxx --port=xxx --user=xxx -pxxx > *file name* ;echo \$?

 Step 5: import data command refers to:

-mysql --no-defaults --default-character-set=utf8mb4 --binary-mode --disable-reconnect --host=xxx --port=xxx --user=xxx -pxxx \< *file name* ;echo \$?
+mysql --no-defaults --default-character-set=utf8mb4 --binary-mode --disable-reconnect --host=xxx --port=xxx --user=xxx -pxxx < *file name* ;echo \$?

 Step 9: set up replication refers to:

-change master to master_host = \'xxx\',master_user=\'xxx\',master_password=\'xxx\', MASTER_LOG_FILE=\'mysql-bin.xxx\', MASTER_LOG_POS=xxx;
+change master to master_host = 'xxx',master_user='xxx',master_password='xxx', MASTER_LOG_FILE='mysql-bin.xxx', MASTER_LOG_POS=xxx;

-Note: *MASTER_LOG_FILE = \'mysql-bin.xxx\', MASTER_LOG_POS = xxx;* This position is the position obtained when the data was exported in step 2, which can be obtained by: *head -c 4096 file without duplicate name \| grep -I \'change master\'*.
+Note: *MASTER_LOG_FILE = 'mysql-bin.xxx', MASTER_LOG_POS = xxx;* This position is the position obtained when the data was exported in step 2, which can be obtained by: *head -c 4096 file without duplicate name | grep -I 'change master'*.
 If there are multiple new instances that need to set up a master-slave replication and there is a multipe levels of slaves relation, you need to execute *show master status* on the corresponding master to obtain the binlog position after the data is imported and before performing any write operations.
 You cannot directly take the export position to set up a replication relation.

 ### Under what circumstances data in the original IDC must be abandoned